Raj-m01/News-App/README.md

 ### Retrofit :
-Retrofit is a type-safe REST client for Android, Java and Kotlin developed by Square.
+<a href="https://square.github.io/retrofit/"><b>Retrofit</b></a> is a type-safe REST client for Android, Java and Kotlin developed by Square.
 The library provides a powerful framework for authenticating and interacting with APIs and sending network requests with OkHttp.

 ### Application link : <a href="https://drive.google.com/file/d/1u0A4mCkY98cfavE32c6GH_bVp0v9wujr/view?usp=sharing">**Click here to download**</a>